arduino/arduino-cslt/README.md

 # cslt-tool

 `cslt-tool` is a convenient wrapper of [arduino-cli](https://github.com/arduino/arduino-cli), it compiles Arduino sketches outputting a precompiled library in the current working directory.
-It generates a json file in `extra/` folder that contains information regarding libraries and core to use in order to build the sketch.
+It generates a json file in the `extras/` folder that contains information regarding libraries and core to use in order to build the sketch.
 The result is achieved by parsing the verbose output of `arduino-cli` and by using [GNU ar](https://sourceware.org/binutils/docs/binutils/ar.html) to generate an archive of the object files.

 ## Prequisites
-In order to run this tool you have to install first the [arduino-cli](https://github.com/arduino/arduino-cli) and have `arduino-cli` binary in your `$PATH`, otherwise `cslt-tool` won't work.
+In order to run this tool you have to install first the [Arduino CLI](https://github.com/arduino/arduino-cli) and have `arduino-cli` binary in your `$PATH`, otherwise `cslt-tool` won't work.
-Please use a version of the arduino CLI that has [this](https://github.com/arduino/arduino-cli/pull/1608) change (version > 0.20.2).
+Please use a version of the Arduino CLI that has [this](https://github.com/arduino/arduino-cli/pull/1608) change (version > 0.20.2).

 Another requirement is [`gcc-ar`](https://sourceware.org/binutils/docs/binutils/ar.html) (installable with `apt-get install gcc`) in your `$PATH`.